telerik/xaml-docs/controls/radtreelistview/radtreeliestview-getting-started.md

 ## Populating with Data

-Populating __RadTreeListView__ with sample data will require a business model, and a view model that exposes a collection that the control can be bound to.
+Populating __RadTreeListView__ with sample data will require a business model and a view model that exposes a collection that the control can be bound to.
 This section will cover the process of defining them.

 The example will use a collection that represents the contents of a warehouse.
 It will contain __WarehouseItem__ objects.
 Each __WarehouseItem__ will have a __Name__, __Count__ and a collection of __WarehouseItem__ objects.
 Here is the class definition.